mysqljs/mysql/Readme.md

 * Is there commercial support for this driver? (nodefirm?)
 * What features are missing? (stored procedures, transactions, pause, etc.)
 * How can I contribute? (explain)
+* What are the goals of this project?